Alipsa/gade/README.md

 To create multi-platform distributions do `gradle clean build runtimeZip` You will find the zip distros (gradle-*.zip) in the build dir, and the source jar and javadoc jar in build/libs

+The install.sh script is an example of how to automate installation of the platform specific build on your machine.

 ## 3:rd party software used
 Note: only direct dependencies are listed below.